 Before you commit to any honeymoon accommodations, make sure you know what you will be getting.

 Don't simply trust the website: Call and ask if the rooms are up to date and also inquire as to whether any noisy construction is scheduled during your preferred dates to visit.

 Should a honeymoon suite contain a TV and offer wi-fi?
 Some properties deliberately seal couples off from the world because they a) believe that's what guests want and b) it saves the owners money.
 Unless you think a news blackout is the only way you will be able to focus on one another while you are away, you may be happiest avoiding such a place.

 As one descends the lodgings food chain, honeymoon accommodations tend to get cheesier and cheesier: Creaky white wicker furniture.
 Fussy bed coverings.
 Priscilla curtains.
 Fluffy rugs.
 Dusty lace.
 Walls you wouldn't want to inspect with a black light.
 Bathtubs shaped like anything but bathtubs.
 And worst of all, a bed that sags in the middle.

 Honeymoon Romance Packages

 Just because your chosen hotel doesn't have a dedicated honeymoon suite, though, don't think the staff can't make the setting ultra romantic for you.
 Before you check in, alert the reservations staff that you will be checking in for a honeymoon stay.
 With fair warning, the staff can convert that one-suite-fits-all into a custom-tailored one.

-You can also get a bundle of goodies if your hotel offers a Romance Package, usually for a fee above the room rate.
-While the particulars vary from place to place, these are some typical romance-package amenities honeymooners can request at finer hotels:
+If your hotel offers a Romance Package, you can usually get a bundle of goodies for a fee above the room rate.
+While the particulars vary from place to place, these are some typical romance-package amenities that honeymooners can request at finer hotels: